juanique/django-tastytools/docs/tutorial.rst

     #myapp/api/tests.py
     from tastytools.test.definitions import resources, fields
-    from api.application import api
+    from api.tools import v1_api

-    ResourceTests = resources.generate(api)
+    ResourceTests = resources.generate(v1_api)
-    ResourceFieldTests = fields.generate(api)
+    ResourceFieldTests = fields.generate(v1_api)

-Remember to add this test.py file to the set of tests your application tests by importing it to your tests.py file or tests/__init__.py file
+Remember to add this test.py file to the set of tests your application tests by importing it to your tests.py file or your tests/__init__.py file if you have your tests in a folder

 .. note::